End to End Testing Guide for 2025 - Best Practices

 Simplified test design process

-End-to-end testing requires collaboration among multiple team members and stakeholders, and end-to-end testing automation allows for flexibility and seamless collaboration between individuals with different coding expertise.
+This testing type requires collaboration among multiple team members and stakeholders, and automation allows for flexibility and seamless collaboration between individuals with different coding expertise.
 Developers can create custom keywords, while QA teams can easily create tests through a drag-and-drop interface.

 Versatile testing capabilities